 Now Reading

-Pot Au Feu: A French Peasant Soup
+Pot Au Feu: The French Peasant Soup

-Pot Au Feu: A French Peasant Soup
+Pot Au Feu: The French Peasant Soup

 Somewhere along the lines, the culinary world eschewed boiled meats and vegetables as “bland” and “boring”–favoring, instead, techniques like searing, blanching, and sautéing.
 This could not be further from the truth.
 The basic method of boiling can transform carrots, cabbages and turnips into exquisite vegetables that melt in your mouth–and tough cuts of meat, like brisket or shanks, into tender and succulent wonders.